What is Biofeedback Therapy? How it Works, Benefits and Side Effects

 CALL(844) 597-1011End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
 Get Free, No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.

-Insurance coverage for biofeedback therapy can vary based on the insurance provider and the specific policy.
-Some insurance plans may offer coverage for biofeedback therapy as part of mental health or complementary and alternative medicine benefits.
-However, it is crucial to check with your insurance provider to determine if biofeedback therapy is covered and to understand any limitations or requirements, such as pre-authorization or a referral from a healthcare provider.
+Yes, some medical and psychological insurance plans cover biofeedback therapy under mental health or alternative medical benefits.
+Reimbursement to the client may vary by plan and carrier.
+You should check with your insurance provider if biofeedback therapy is covered and understand any limitations or requirements, such as pre-authorization or a referral from a healthcare provider.

 Learn About Anxiety Disorder Facts & Anxiety Treatment Programs That Can Help You